 I think it’s smart for new traders to focus on the open.
 Then spend midday studying if you have the time.
 And at the close, you can look for overnight plays since they don’t count as day trades.

 If you’re trading a margin account with less than $25,000, focus on either the open or the close until you grow your account.

 Use this data to focus on the trades that work.

 But ultimately, you need to develop your own trading plan.
 You need to know when you will enter a trade and where to set profit goals or cut losses.
 Remember small losses are fine and small gains add up.

 Is Day Trading Illegal?

 There’s nothing illegal about day trading.
-As I mentioned earlier, day trading simply refers to the practice of making trades between market open and close.
+Day trading simply refers to the practice of opening and closing a trade on the same day.
 That’s it.

 Day Trading Laws